Bill to combine state law enforcement agencies advances, but future uncertain

 A proposed merger of three state law enforcement agencies lived to fight another day, but barely, after tangling with the Oklahoma House of Representatives' Public Safety Committee on Tuesday.

-A possible tie was averted when Rep. Justin Humphrey, R-Lane, switched from "nay" to "yea."
+A possible tie was averted when Rep. Justin Humphrey, R-Lane, switched his vote to "yea."

 As passed by the Senate, SB 1612 would have combined the three agencies into one under a single public safety commissioner chosen by an 11-member board.